Curriculum, planning & extra-curricular activities

 We celebrate many festivals and celebrations, recognising the multi-cultural and cosmopolitan feel of the nursery.
 We also support charitable events throughout the year, teaching the children the importance of caring for one another in our community and in the wider world.

-Our extra-curricular art sessions, cooking and gardening are all free.
-But we charge a small fee for swimming, Forest School, Little Soccer Stars, French and music and movement.
+We charge a small fee for swimming, Forest School, Little Soccer Stars, French and music and movement.
 You may opt out of these if you wish.